Stephen Jones

 His most recently released work was The Art of Pulp Horror: An Illustrated History on September 15th, 2020.

-Will there be any more books by Stephen Jones?
+Are there upcoming new books by Stephen Jones?

 Stephen Jones does not have any upcoming books with a set publication date within the next few months at this time.